mdazlaanzubair/green-git-bot/README.md

 ## What is GreenGitBot?

 GreenGitBot is a Node.js-powered API designed to automatically enhance your GitHub contribution graph.
 It functions as an automated system that cultivates your digital presence.
-Upon configuration, it establishes a repository (named, by default, GitGreenBot) within your GitHub account and diligently adds daily commits, ensuring the consistent growth of your contribution graph.
+Upon configuration, it establishes a repository (named, by default, GreenGitBot) within your GitHub account and diligently adds daily commits, ensuring the consistent growth of your contribution graph.

 ### Key Features: